 Australia's philanthropic peak body ran a snap survey - released in May 2020 - of 101 grantmakers which showed 88% had adjusted their community support through increased flexibility (72%), untying restricted funding (48%), increasing financial grant support (42%) and establishing dedicated COVID-19 grant programs (32%).
 The study also showed that 40% of trusts and foundations have opened up new grants to those needing immediate relief and recovery funding.

 Impact measurement company Socialsuite – based in Melbourne but with a global footprint – has crunched the data on the impact of COVID-19 on the community.
-Using information from hundreds of organisations, this April 2020 summary found high levels of stress and anxiety, concerns about finances and reliable information, and the need for greater emotional and employer support.
+Using information from hundreds of organisations, their April and May 2020 summaries found high levels of stress and anxiety, concerns about finances and reliable information, and the need for greater emotional and employer support.
 Their free assessment tool allows organisations to benchmark themselves.

 Infoxchange is the “technology for social justice” social enterprise behind the search app Ask Izzy, which is used by vulnerable people to seek housing, food, health, and other support.
 Their analysis of anonymous search data showed a massive spike during the pandemic’s early phase, with queries around food and emergency relief triggering the highest demand.

 A COVID-19 economic analysis drawing on demographic, economics, housing and population research using local area profiles.
 The analysis looks at some common themes particularly the disproportionate impact on women and younger workers, the need for an extension to the federal government’s support packages.
 It also shows how to see which industries and residents have been impacted in specific local areas.